Development of icebreaker training

 Sub-Activity 6.1 – Training programme for icebreaker operators

-The scope of this sub-activity is to prepare and a demo training programme based on tacit knowledge collected through interviewing senior icebreaker officers.
-A deeper and more detailed analysis of required motor and cognitive skills and competences will be done in order to have ability to focus the training on the most important issues.
+The scope of this sub-activity was to prepare and a demo training programme based on tacit knowledge collected through interviewing senior icebreaker officers.
+A deeper and more detailed analysis of required motor and cognitive skills and competences was done in order to have ability to focus the training on the most important issues.
 The training programme developed under the previous WINMOS action for merchant vessel crews and its results will be utilized in parallel and as basis for the training programme developed here, specifically directed at icebreaker officers.
 The existing software can be used by fine-tuning it to fit the needs for icebreaker captains’ purposes.

 Video footage from different icebreaking operations has been recorded onboard icebreaker during season 2016 – 2017.
 These were be used to create material for the demo training course.
 The demo course was organised 6-10 November 2017.
 It included theory lessons and simulator training.
 The third part of the course will be a work book for the officers to fill in while working onboard.
 The work book will include different icebreaking related tasks and signed by the icebreaker captain.